 Your vehicle has a Brake-Transaxle Shift Interlock (BTSI).
-You have to apply your regular brake before you can shift from PARK (P) when the ignition is in ON.
-See "Automatic Transaxle" in the Index.
+You have to fully apply your regular brake before you can shift from PARK (P) when the ignition is in RUN.
+See "Shifting the Automatic Transaxle" in the Index.

-If you cannot shift out of PARK (P), ease pressure on the shift lever and push the shift lever all the way into PARK (P) and as you maintain brake application.
+If you cannot shift out of PARK (P), ease pressure on the shift lever -- push the shift lever all the way into PARK (P) as you maintain brake application.
 Then move the shift lever into the gear you wish.
-(Press the shift lever button before moving the shift lever.)
+Press the shift lever button before moving the shift lever.